It’s not a secret that the reputation of the payday loan industry has been tarnished since its inception. This has

 For those that have used a payday loan in the past or might need to in the future, this information is to show you that you’re not alone.
 Expenses out of your control come up, irresponsible spending happens to everyone, paychecks are not always enough.
 Net Pay Advance will always be here doing our best, helping those that need it.

 With that, we encourage those who take out payday loans to borrow responsibly.
 If you don’t need the money, don’t take the loan.
 If you can find another way to make ends meet, try that first.
 If the expense isn’t necessary, save money from each paycheck and wait to make the purchase.
 Work towards living within your means as much as possible.
 Create (and stick to) a budget, avoid overspending on unnecessary items if you have financial hardships, push to build a savings account.

 Let’s assume you need an extra $500 urgently and before your next paycheck.
 It might be time for you to get a payday loan, check out our payday loan offerings.
-We’re a state-licensed online, direct lender in California, Texas, and Kansas.
-We offer same-day approval, free due date extensions, and much more.
+We’re a state-licensed online lender.
+We offer instant decisions, free due date extensions, and much more.